nlpunibo/Qustion-Answering-SQUAD-extension/README.md

 ## Usage

-To run the two scripts `train.py` and the `compute_answers.py`, you just need to launch respectively:
+To the script `compute_answers.py`, you just need to launch it:
-- `python3 train.py path_to_json_file`
-- `python3 compute_answers.py path_to_json_file`
+- `python3 compute_answers.py --extension name_of_the_extension --test test_dataset --weights path_to_ner_weights`

-Where `path_to_json_file` is the path to the json file which, in the `train.py` case, will be used to train our custom DistilBertForQuestionAnswering model whereas, in the `compute_answers.py` case, it will be used to compute and save another JSON file with the following format
+Where:
+- `extension` is the name of the extension you want to try and it can assume only 4 values [ner, multiple_choice, classifier, convolutional_classifier]
+- `test` this parameter is used to choose for which dataset you want to compute the predictions, so you can pass to it the path to the json file of your dataset, or "squad_v1" or "squad_v2" if you want to compute the predictions for respectively the squad 1.1 dev_set and the squad 2.0 dev_set

 ```json
 {